-Let me ask you the same questions I ask myself:
+Let me ask you the same questions I ask myself several times a week:

-Are you driven or called to lead?

-Are you the owner or manager of your leadership role?

-Are you looking for how you can be in charge or how you can make a contribution?

-When it comes to feedback, are you a showstopper or seeker?

-When was the last time you stepped off the stage to let someone else call the shots?
+- Are you driven or called to lead? - Are you the owner or manager of your leadership role? - Are you looking for how you can be in charge or how you can make a contribution? - When it comes to feedback, is your door slammed shut or flung wide open? - When was the last time you stepped off the stage to let someone else take the spotlight?

 When it's all said and done, the snapshot that lives in my mind of a servant-leader-someone who leads with his life-is someone who shows up with a towel and a trowel.
-No spotlight.
+No podium.
 No microphone.
 Just a heart of sacrifice.
 And sleeves rolled up.